markphip/devops/guide/PROJECTS.md

 Create Your First Project
 -------------------------
-On the Admin menu choose Projects then click Add New.
-A wizard pops up, but it does not support TeamForge yet so you need to take the Manual option and then click Next.
-Provide a Name and Description for your project and click Ok.
+On the *Admin* menu choose *Projects* then click *Add New*.
+A wizard pops up, but it does not support TeamForge yet so you need to take the Manual option and then click *Next*.
+Provide a Name and Description for your project and click *Ok*.
 You cannot change the name after the fact.

-On the Details tab of the project, click on Type and choose Source from the drop-down.
-Then click on the Source Tab.
-In the Changes From drop down choose *TeamForge Git Webhook*.
+On the *Details* tab of the project, click on *Type* and choose *Source* from the drop-down.
+Then click on the *Source* Tab.
+In the *Changes From* drop down choose *TeamForge Git Webhook*.
 This will populate the webhook URL that you are going to copy into TeamForge.
 Click on the Copy icon to copy the URL to your clipboard.

 Configure TeamForge Webhook
 ---------------------------
-Switch over to TeamForge and view your Git repository and click on its Settings tab.
-Then click on the Policies tab.
+Switch over to TeamForge and view your Git repository and click on its *Settings* tab.
+Then click on the *Policies* tab.
 At the bottom of the page is a place to enter webhooks.
 Paste the URL into the box.
 The URL contains the string
 <API Token>.
 You need to replace this with your API token from Continuum.
-To get that value go back to Continuum and in the top right corner click on the Profile icon and then choose Account Details.
+To get that value go back to Continuum and in the top right corner click on the *Profile* icon and then choose *Account Details*.
 This will pop open a dialog where you will see your API token.
 There is a copy icon to copy the token to your clipboard.
 Do that and then switch back to the TeamForge window and paste it in place of the <API Token> string in the URL.
-Make sure the Event type is “ref-updated” and click the Add button.
+Make sure the Event type is “ref-updated” and click the *Add* button.
 Your result should look something like this:

 ![TeamForge Webhook](images/webhook.png "TeamForge Webhook")